 The recommendations for the external clock include high level no lower than 2 V, low level no higher than 0.4 V, duty cycle between 10% and 90% and both positive and negative pulse width no shorter than 80 ns.
-When the external clock fails at logic high or low, the LM43601 switches at the frequency programmed by the $R_T$ resistor after a time-out period.
-TI recommends connecting a resistor $R_T$ to the RT pin so that the internal oscillator frequency is the same as the target clock frequency when the LM43601 is synchronized to an external clock.
+When the external clock fails at logic high or low, the LM46001 switches at the frequency programmed by the $R_T$ resistor after a time-out period.
+TI recommends connecting a resistor $R_T$ to the RT pin such that the internal oscillator frequency is the same as the target clock frequency when the LM46001 is synchronized to an external clock.
 This allows the regulator to continue operating at approximately the same switching frequency if the external clock fails.

-The choice of switching frequency is usually a compromise between conversion efficiency and the size of the circuit.
+The choice of switching frequency is usually a compromise between conversion efficiency and the size of the application circuit.
 Lower switching frequency implies reduced switching losses (including gate charge losses, switch transition losses, etc.) and usually results in higher overall efficiency.
 However, higher switching frequency allows use of smaller LC output filters and hence a more compact design.
 Lower inductance also helps transient response (higher large signal slew rate of inductor current), and reduces the DCR loss.
 The optimal switching frequency is usually a trade-off in a given application and thus needs to be determined on a case-by-case basis.
-It is related to the input voltage, output voltage, most frequency may also be limited if an operating condition triggers $T{ON-MIN}$ or $T{OFF-MIN}$ .
+It is related to the input voltage, output voltage, most frequency may also be limited if an operating condition triggers tON-MIN or tOFF-MIN.

-7.3.8 Minimum ON-Time, Minimum OFF-Time, and Frequency Foldback at Dropout Conditions
+7.3.8 Minimum ON-Time, Minimum OFF-Time and Frequency Foldback at Dropout Conditions

-Minimum ON-time, $T{ON-MIN}$ , is the smallest duration of time that the HS switch can be on. $T{ON-MIN}$ is typically 125 ns in the LM43601.
-Minimum OFF-time, $T{OFF-MIN}$ , is the smallest duration that the HS switch can be off. $T{OFF-MIN}$ is typically 200 ns in the LM43601.
+Minimum ON-time, $t{ON-MIN}$ , is the smallest duration of time that the HS switch can be on.
+Minimum ON-time ( $t{ON-MIN}$ ) is typically 125 ns in the LM46001.
+Minimum OFF-time, $t{OFF-MIN}$ , is the smallest duration that the HS switch can be off. $T{OFF-MIN}$ is typically 200 ns in the LM46001.

-In CCM operation, TON-MIN and TOFF-MIN limits the voltage conversion range given a selected switching frequency.
+In CCM operation, tON-MIN and tOFF-MIN limits the voltage conversion range given a selected switching frequency.
 The minimum duty cycle allowed is